wp-plugins/tidio-live-chat/readme.txt

 will be presented with a list of your website’s users, to whom you can write anytime and there will appear an add-on on your website, thanks to which your visitors will be able to write to you.

-Please note that Tidio Chat is free, after activating your plugin you will be signed to a 7 days trial period.
-After trial is finished you can downgrade your account to Free or still use the PRO account.
-[More information here](http://www.tidiochat.com/en/pricing "Live Chat Pricing").

 [youtube https://www.youtube.com/watch?v=lL84qzWi4zQ]